Pohjanmaa-class corvette: Classification

-While the Finnish Navy and the Ministry of Defence refer to the new surface combatants as multi-role corvettes, several commentators have pointed out that by displacement the 4300 t vessels should be classified as frigates.
-In late September 2019, shortly after the construction contract was awarded, MP Johannes Yrttiaho (Left Alliance) submitted a written question to the Parliament of Finland about, among other related topics, the classification of the new ships.
+While the Finnish Navy and the Ministry of Defence officially classify the new vessels as multi-role corvettes, several commentators have argued that, based on their displacement of about 4300 t, the ships more closely correspond to frigates.
+Following the award of the construction contract in September 2019, Member of Parliament Johannes Yrttiaho (Left Alliance) submitted a written question to the Parliament of Finland concerning, among other issues, the classification of the vessels.

-In the official blog of the Finnish Defence Forces, Flotilla admiral Jori Harju (Commander of the Finnish Navy) noted that one of the reasons leading to the increased displacement is the additional strengthening of the hull, propulsion shaft lines and propellers required for year-round operation in the seasonally freezing Finnish territorial waters.
-He also pointed out that the Pohjanmaa class is intended to operate primarily in coastal waters whereas frigates are traditionally considered as the smallest class of warships operating in the high seas as part of a so-called blue-water navy.
+In an official Finnish Defence Forces blog, Flotilla admiral Jori Harju, Commander of the Finnish Navy, explained that the increased displacement was partly due to structural strengthening of the hull, propulsion shaft lines, and propellers required for year-round operation in ice-prone Finnish waters.
+He also noted that the Pohjanmaa class is intended primarily for operations in coastal and littoral areas, whereas frigates are traditionally associated with sustained operations on the high seas as part of a blue-water navy.

 Size

-Since the early 2000s, Finnish Navy's surface combatant fleet has consisted mainly of fast attack craft with displacements of 250 to 300 t.
-Until the planned commission of the new Pohjanmaa class, the largest surface combatants of the Finnish Navy remain the two s.
-Several commentators have criticized the Squadron 2020 program due to the size of the new corvettes: according to critics, the ships are too large for the often shallow Finnish territorial waters riddled with skerries as well as too attractive and large targets for Russian anti-ship missiles.
-Furthermore, it has been speculated that the ship size has been driven by their suitability for international missions rather than domestic defence needs and that the whole concept has been derived from the s operated by the United States Navy.
+Since the early 2000s, the Finnish Navy's surface combatant fleet has consisted primarily of fast attack craft with displacements of about 250 to 300 t.
+Until the introduction of the Pohjanmaa class, the largest surface combatants in Finnish service are the two 1,450-tonne s.

+Several commentators have criticised the Squadron 2020 programme because of the relatively large size of the new corvettes.
+Critics have argued that the vessels are too large for Finland's shallow and confined coastal waters and could present more prominent targets for Russian anti-ship missiles.
+It has also been suggested that the ship size reflects requirements for international operations rather than purely national defence, and that the concept may have been influenced by the United States Navy's s.

-The Finnish Navy has argued that the size of the new ships is a result of combining multiple missions within a single hull.
-In particular, the ability to lay naval mines has been raised as one of the key features necessitating a larger vessel.
-Despite some similarities in external appearance to other naval ships, the new multi-role corvettes have been tailored for the Finnish Navy's missions in the Baltic Sea and thus represent a completely new vessel concept with no reference design in service anywhere in the world.
+The Finnish Navy has stated that the increased size results from the requirement to combine several roles within a single platform.
+In particular, the ability to lay naval mines—one of the Navy’s core missions—requires significant payload capacity and internal volume, which in turn necessitates a larger hull.
+The Navy has further emphasised that, despite superficial similarities to foreign vessel classes, the Pohjanmaa class has been specifically designed for Finnish operational requirements in the Baltic Sea and does not directly derive from any existing ship class.